loltgt/ensemble-modal/README.md

 # ensemble Modal

-ensemble.Modal JavaScript class from loltgt
+ensemble.Modal JavaScript class, based on ensemble from loltgt

-This modal dialog supports remote and inline content.
+This modal dialog component supports JS and inline content.

-The base for **ensemble Lightbox**.

 It comes with options and hooks to customize.